-A refresher on business professional attire
+A refresher on professional business attire

 So here’s a bit of refresher for you in terms of how to dress appropriately for your next big business meeting.
-Appropriate, as always, is the watchword as what might be highly presentable and acceptable in one industry, won’t be for another so these are generic guidelines designed to give you some useful pointers that you can apply to your own personal employment situation.
+Appropriate, as always, is the watchword as what might be highly presentable and acceptable in one industry, won’t be for another so these are generic guidelines designed to give you some useful pointers that you can apply to your personal employment situation.

 Business Casual for Men

 First up let’s have a chat about “business casual” as opposed to fully formal.
 You have permission to lose the suit but certainly no excuse not to be presentable and smart.
-You do want to be comfortable and your meeting is more likely to take place in a relaxed environment rather than the executive boardroom.
-You’ve already honed and developed your own sense of style and you want to stay true to that.
+You do want to be comfortable, and your meeting is more likely to take place in a relaxed environment rather than the executive boardroom.
+You’ve already honed and developed your sense of style, and you want to stay true to that.
 You may have a couple of trademark signature looks that have evolved over the years as your style has matured.

 Perhaps you are known for your impeccable taste in ties, or you always have the shiniest shoes or the crispest whitest shirts.
 If you do have your own style, then continue to own and wear it with confidence.
 Great options for business casual attire include a decent blazer in a single dark color, navy blue being at the same time both effortlessly stylish and cool.
-Wearing a blazer will give you that extra edge and confidence when you are delivering the all-important closing statement.
+Wearing a blazer will give you that extra edge and confidence when you’re delivering the all-important closing statement.

-On your bottom half, dress pants aren’t needed but smart ones are, again, preferably in a darker color as this always looks smarter.
+On your bottom half, dress pants aren’t needed, but smart ones are, again, preferably in a darker color as this always looks smarter.
 You might also consider chinos for a more casual overall look.
-If you work in a start-up or creative industry it’s probably perfectly acceptable to wear denims too but don’t go for anything too rebellious, like skinny drain pipe legs or ripped holes in your knees.
-You’re at a meeting, not a gig and you want to be taken seriously.
+If you work in a start-up or creative industry, it’s probably perfectly acceptable to wear denims too but don’t go for anything too rebellious, like skinny drain pipe legs or ripped holes in your knees.
+You’re at a meeting, not a gig, and you want to be taken seriously.

-Shoes wise, keep it classic and simple again; brogues, formal dress shoes or maybe even a smart pair of boots if your meeting is in the colder winter months, always ensuring that they are of course well-polished and clean.
+Shoes wise, keep it classic and straightforward again; brogues, formal dress shoes or maybe even a smart pair of boots if your meeting is in the colder winter months, always ensuring that they are of course well-polished and clean.
 As we just mentioned the colder months, don’t disregard your outerwear too as this is an important part of your overall outfit.
 Great options that look smart but aren’t too formal include a classic trench coat or a nice woolen jacket.

 A more formal boardroom scenario

 Moving on now to a more formal boardroom situation, this is where you are going to be required to up your game.
 There absolutely is a difference between what is your essential every day working wardrobe and that which you would wear for something altogether more formal, like a professional conference, high-level executive negotiations, or a board meeting.
 Here you want to be playing it safe.
-Go for a dependable, stylish tailored two or even three-piece suit in a navy or charcoal which will ensure you look charismatic, confident and elegant.
+Go for a dependable, stylish tailored two or even three-piece suit in a navy or charcoal which will ensure you look charismatic, confident, and elegant.

 You absolutely should be wearing your best, crispest, most impeccable white buttoned up cotton shirt or perhaps a very simple contrasting color such as light blue.

 Definitely put a tie on, too.
 A silk one makes a great option and pay attention to the rest of your accessories.
-We’re talking an elegant matching leather belt, subtle elegant cufflinks, and your dress watch.
+We’re talking an elegant matching leather belt, subtle, elegant cufflinks, and your dress watch.

 Personal style and personal hygiene

 There are a couple of other final recommendations for any occasion where you are going to be in close proximity to other people.
 We’re not just talking the obvious personal and dental hygiene, but the important additional features to pay attention to when completing your final appearance.
-Make sure that your hair is smart and well styled and that you have taken care to trim your beard or have had a fresh clean shave.
+Make sure that your hair is smart and well styled and that you have taken care to trim your beard or have had a fresh, clean shave.